JosephS11723/CooPIR/README.md

   MongoDB is used for the database which contains all the user data and case data.

 ### File Storage:
-  SeaweedFS is sed as the file storage which allows for practically unlimited distributed storage.
+  SeaweedFS is used as the file storage which allows for practically unlimited distributed storage.

 ### API:
-  TBD
+  The API is the intermediary interface that connects all the services together and handles all traffic to and from the server and the services.

 ### Web Interface:
   Using Angular, CooPIR can be used via a web application which allows users to create, modify, and view cases within a web browser.